Holic75/Baldurs-gate-dnd-3.5/README.md

 Disadvantages:
 – May not wear any armor or use shields.
 – May only distribute 15 skill points per level among thieving skills (25 points at level 1).
-– Do not gain bonus feats at levels 16, 19 and 25 as trueclass thieves do.
+– Does not receive bonus feats at levels 4, 12, 20 and 25 as trueclass thieves do.

 ### SHADOWDANCER
 Advantages: